narengan/cis/cli/cli-domain.md

 ## Resume domain

 ### NAME:
-   domain-resume - Resume the given domain.
+   `domain-resume` - Resume the given domain.

 ### USAGE:
-   ibmcloud cis domain-resume DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]
+   `ibmcloud cis domain-resume DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]`

 ### ARGUMENTS:
-   DNS_DOMAIN_ID is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the id of DNS domain.

 ### OPTIONS:
-   -i, --instance  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+   `-i, --instance`  Instance name.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.

-   -o, --output    Output the result as JSON style to a file.
+   `-o, --output`    Output the result as JSON style to a file.
 If not set, will output the result to terminal.

 #### Output: